Dream of Wings is my Thesis project. It is an VR bird-like flying experience controlled by body motion:

 - Simplified aerodynamics is also applied so that you can take off, glide and fall down, ensuring a natural and believable bird-like flying experience.

-Below is the talk at thesis presentation:
+Below is my thesis presentation:

 I often dream about flying with my own body, and technology showed me the way to make it real.